fauna/fauna-shell/docs/dev.md

 };
 ```

-Besides that, `FaunaCommand` offers a set of helper methods that let you work with FaunaDB queries without worrying about having to create a connection:
+Besides that, `FaunaCommand` offers a set of helper methods that let you work with Fauna queries without worrying about having to create a connection:

 ```javascript
 class MyNewCommandCommand extends FaunaCommand {